dividuum/info-beamer/doc/developer.md

 ------------

 Feel free to fork and enhance XXX.
 Please judge your changes against the philosophy.
-I your contribution conflicts with one of them, I will probably not merge then into the official version.
+If your contribution conflicts with one of them, I will probably not merge then into the official version.
 Let's keep XXX clean and simple.